Gibbatron/Gibbatron.github.io/rnaseq-course-d2.md

 </details>

 - It is good practice to validate your checksums to ensure that we dont have any data loss.
+- Running checksums can take some time and can be confusing for those who haven't done it before.
-- Running checksums can take some time, but luckily for you I have added the code the end of the `fetchngs.sh` script.
+- Fortunately for you, I have added code at the end of the `fetchngs.sh` script to do this for us.
+The code also gives us a nice print out to tell us if the checksums are matching or not.

 ---